 "Excellent point, young man.
 Let's stop and think about that.
 What was the goal of those probe projects?
 Was.
-Dr. Temilotzin hoping that his probes would terraform a tiny fraction of a percent of the planets in this galaxy?
-Was that his great dream?"
+Dr. Temilotzin hoping that a few probes would last into the 25th century?
+Was that what Dr. Temilotzin hoped to accomplish?"